olleharstedt/tellstory/README.md

       <!-- Content here -->
     </story>

+Some configuration goes into the `<story>` tag.
+Right now, this is supported:

+* namespace - name of namespace for this story (used when including files)
+* newline="print" - when set, adds a newline to every print or sentence tag to avoid writing `<br/>`

 #### Sentence

 The sentence is the fundamental building block.
 A simple sentence will be printed as is.